gigacee/TweetFromUnityWebGL/Assets/Plugins/TweetFromUnityWebGL/README.md

 ## Basic Usage

 This script uses [.jslib plugin](https://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html).
-You can tweet from WebGL by calling `TweetFromUnity()` in `TweetFromUnityWebgl.jslib` as follows:
+You can tweet from WebGL by calling `TweetFromUnity()` in `TweetFromUnityWebGL.jslib` as follows:

 ```cs
 #if !UNITY_EDITOR && UNITY_WEBGL